Board of Directors

 Stephanie Gonzalez graduated with her Bachelors in Psychology from Cal State LA and obtained her Masters in Clinical Psychology, with an emphasis on Marriage and Family Therapy from Pepperdine University.
 Stephanie has worked with various populations including individuals, families and couples.
 She has facilitated multiple clinical and nonclinical support groups ranging from topics like parenting to domestic violence.
 Her most recent role was an ERP coach working with individuals with OCD.
 Stephanie is passionate about giving back to her community and has fulfilled multiple mentorship roles throughout her time as a student at Pepperdine.
 Becoming a therapist consists of numerous obstacles, Stephanie understands the importance of having a support team.
 Stephanie is committed to providing support and allyship to those on the pre-licensed journey.

-David is our volunteer hiking special interest group chair and newly appointed Member at Large.
+David is our volunteer hiking special interest group chair and somewhat new Member at Large.
 He became an active member of SFV-CAMFT in late 2017, drawn in by the amazing and supportive 3000 club, as well as the monthly hiking group.
 When David was offered the chance to become the new hiking leader, he was grateful to accept.
 David has continued to lead our members in monthly hikes, as well as offer unofficial hikes during the summer.
-As a member at large with a passion for nature, David is looking forward to exploring the possibility of helping the chapter to explore and possibly integrate more outdoors events this year.
+As a member at large with a passion for nature, David is looking forward to exploring ways of getting the chapter outdoors more.

 David Eshleman, MA., LMFT holds a Masters of Art in Counseling Psychology from Argosy University and is currently in private practice in Sherman Oaks.
-David has a level one certification in Emotion Focused Therapy as well as a keen interest in Jungian and Archetypal psychology.
-He is also a student of philosophy, spirituality and mindfulness.
-He focuses on helping his clients gain deeper awareness to reduce their anxiety, grow in relationship with self and others, explore values and purpose and to “Find Balance” in their lives.
+David has a level one training in Individual Emotion Focused Therapy as well as a keen interest in Jungian and Archetypal psychology.
+He is also a student of philosophy, spirituality and mindfulness, integrating eastern and western perspectives in his therapeutic work.
+He focuses on helping his clients gain deeper awareness to reduce their anxiety and suffering, grow in relationship with themselves and others, explore values, meaning and purpose and, ultimately, to “Find Balance” in their lives.

 Virginia "Ginny" W. Lincoln, LMFT